lmcgill/website/content/authors/admin/_index.md

   - course: PhD in Quantitative Ecology and Resource Management
     institution: University of Washington
     year: In progress
-  - course: BS in Environmental Science, Applied and Computational Mathematics and Statistics
+  - course: BS in Environmental Science & Applied and Computational Mathematics and Statistics
     institution: University of Notre Dame
     year: 2016